 Sahara Group Extends Support To Disaster Victims In Ghana

-The celebrated legend of African neighbourliness has been reinforced by Sahara Group after extending a hand of support to victims of fire disasters in Ghana.
-Sahara's vision in the over 10 countries where we operate across four continents is to bring energy to life.
+The celebrated legend of African neighbourliness has been reinforced by Sahara Group after the leading African energy conglomerate extended a hand of support to victims of fire disasters in Ghana.
+The gesture, which is in line with Sahara's Corporate Responsibility policies follows similar support from Sahara to the nation's disaster victims in the past.

 Discussions